Scripture Reference: 1 Kings 18

 Along with the people, Elijah wanted the 450 prophets of Baal and 400 prophets of Asherah brought to Mount Carmel.
 Baal was the chief male deity, and Asherah was his wife in this pantheon of gods and goddesses that Jezebel had popularised within the nation of Israel.

-After Jezebel’s blood filled extermination of the prophets and priests of the Lord, Elijah was the only prophet left who would stand before all of these pagan priests.
+After Jezebel’s blood-filled extermination of the prophets and priests of the Lord, Elijah was the only prophet left who would stand before all of these pagan priests.
 He challenged the prophets of Baal to prove that Baal was a god in front of the Israelite people.

-For three hours, in the heat of the day, Baal’s prophets cried and prayed and carried on, but their god never answered.
+For three hours, in the heat of the day, Baal’s prophets cried, prayed, and carried on, but their god never answered.
 Then it was Elijah’s turn.
 He first repaired the Lord’s altar that had been neglected, dug a trench around it, prepared for the sacrifice, and then ordered that four large jars of water be poured over it.
 This must have seemed crazy to those who were watching.
 Baal and Asherah could not even light a spark yet Elijah was challenging the Lord to set fire to an altar that was soaked in water!
 Elijah’s prayer in 1 Kings 18:36-37 was only thirty-two words in Hebrew, but the power of these words showed as God’s fire consumed the altar.
 The spectators must have been amazed as the fire consumed the sacrifice, the altar and the stones!

 When the people saw this, they fell down and proclaimed, “The Lord – he is God!”
 (1 Kings 18:39).
 There is no record of protest, except from Queen Jezebel, when Elijah put the false prophets to death.
-As harsh as it might seem, Elijah was simply obeying what God had commanded hundreds of years earlier (Deuteronomy 13:1-5).
+As harsh as it might seem, Elijah was obeying what God had commanded hundreds of years earlier (Deuteronomy 13:1-5).

 The powerful God that sent fire to Elijah’s water-soaked altar is the same God we serve today.
 He is the one to follow and obey.